 • Couples might struggle about money in their marriage, but that’s nothing compared to how they’ll struggle if they get divorced when there will be less to go around and the battles will simply get uglier.
 Learn some skills, now, before you slip down the slope.
 (Diane Sollee)

-• A poll of divorced Canadians shows that a majority believe divorce is the most financially expensive event that can happen in a person’s life and yet many of the poll respondents were ill-prepared to handle this aspect of the break-up.
+• A poll of divorced Canadians shows that a majority believe divorce is the most financially expensive event that can happen in a person’s life.
+And yet many of the poll respondents were ill-prepared to handle this aspect of the break-up.
 Money isn’t just a problem during the divorce process; it is often one of the root causes of the break-up.
 The poll showed 22% say that issues with respect to money contributed “a great deal” or “almost completely” to their divorce.
 47% of respondents say divorce made their financial situation worse.
-In fact, respondents also reported that because of their divorce: 35% had to go into debt; 22% had to seek financial support from friends and family; 28% had to sell household items or personal assets; and, 27% had to sell or redeem financial investments.
-(Article can be found in Newsletter Archives section on web site for www.smartmarriages.com Subject: Divorce: Most Expensive Event – 7/19/04)
+In fact, respondents also reported that because of their divorce: 35% had to go into debt.
+22% had to seek financial support from friends and family.
+28% had to sell household items or personal assets.
+And, 27% had to sell or redeem financial investments.
+(Found at smartmarriages.com Subject: Divorce: Most Expensive Event)

-• Unfortunately, “We’re in an age of consumer marriage —this comes out not in people’s stated values, but when their marriage is troubled,” says Dr. William Doherty.
+• Unfortunately, “We’re in an age of consumer marriage.
+This comes out not in people’s stated values, but when their marriage is troubled,” says Dr. William Doherty.
 “Then they start asking, ‘Is this meeting my needs?
 Am I getting what I deserve?'”
 In his book Take Back Your Marriage, the therapist details how to identify and resist consumer values in family relationships.
-“Permanent commitment is really the linchpin of marriage,” Doherty insists, along with perseverance through hard times.
-In a study of people whose marriages had been troubled but were saved, he says a main point was that “they put one foot ahead of the other and persevered, often outlasting the problem.”
-(From article: SHAPING THE FUTURE OF MARRIAGE – By Jane Lampman
+“Permanent commitment is really the linchpin of marriage,” Doherty insists.
+In a study of people whose marriages had been troubled but were saved, he says “they put one foot ahead of the other and persevered, often outlasting the problem.”
+(From article: SHAPING THE FUTURE OF MARRIAGE – By Jane Lampman)

 • Americans invest less moral, spiritual, cultural, political energy in supporting marriage.
 Why?
 Many rationalize alternatives to marriage, such as divorce, cohabitation or unwed childbearing.
 Too many say, “We’re Christians, but we’re getting divorced.”
 No!
 If you’re Christian, love and work at your marriage. “‘I hate divorce,’ says the Lord God of Israel“(Malachi 2:16).